 Mid-America Baptist Theological Seminary provides academic advising to all students to assist them in scheduling classes, to aid in selecting courses for effective training, and to help ensure timely completion of their course of study.
 Graduate students are responsible for initiating contact with their assigned academic advisor.

-Undergraduate students must meet with their advisors until all general education component classes have been taken.
 Academic advisors are available to meet with assigned students during registration of each semester and by appointment.